jad/TwitterKit/readme.md

 ## OAuth XAuth Flow
 Unfortunately, TwitterKit doesn't yet support an XAuth authentication flow.
 This library came out of the needs of my [own apps](http://highorderbit.com), and since they all require direct message access, which is not permitted with XAuth, TwitterKit doesn't provide support for it.
 This might come in the future (I really mean that!), or, if you want to help out, please do!

-# COMMUNICATING WITH THE REST API
+# Communicating with the REST API
 The `TKTwitterRequest` class creates, authorizes, and sends requests to the Twitter REST API.
 If you want to manage the connection to Twitter yourself, it can provide you an `NSURLConnection` instance that's initialized, configured, and ready to send.

 ## Providing Your Application's Consumer Key and Secret